tomerguttman/tomerguttman/README.md

 ### Hi there!

 My name is Tomer Guttman, I'm Computer Science graduate and a software developer.<br>
-I love sharing knowledge, and learn new technologies... let me know of open-source adventures I should look into :)
+I love sharing knowledge, and learn new technologies... let me know of any open-source adventures I should look into :)

 <br>Skills:<br /> `Java` `JavaScript` `Python` `C` `C++` `C#` `CSS` `HTML` `Bootstrap` `Flask` `Vagrant` `Git`